EdithYounes/ASD_Gene_Analysis/README.md

 source venv/bin/activate

 Install dependencies:
 pip install -r requirements.txt

-How to Run
+## 🚀 How to Run

-Open the Jupyter notebook:
+Open the Jupyter notebook:ASD_analysis.ipynb

-jupyter notebook notebook.ipynb

 The notebook will automatically:

 Download the GEO dataset (GSE18123)